Curtis Doebbler: Career

 Doebbler has taught law at London School of Economics, Khartoum University, Pristina University, University of Tuzla, The American University in Cairo, Webster University Geneva, and Tashkent State Institute of Law.
 From 2004 to 2010 Doebbler was a professor of law at An-Najah National University.
 In March 2010, he was denied entry to Palestine by the Israeli authorities and has not been able to return to An-Najah National University.
 He is currently Research Professor Law at the University of Makeni in Sierra Leone where he teaches international law, human rights law, criminal law, and jurisprudence.
 He is also a visiting professor of law in the Department of International Relations at Webster University in Geneva, Switzerland.

 As a practicing international lawyer, his clients have included governments, sitting and former heads of States, an estimated 2.5 million internally displaced persons in Sudan, an estimated 15,000 Ethiopian refugees, members of parliaments, and numerous other individuals and groups.
 He has also provided advice to senior government officials and non-governmental organizations.

 Writing

 Doebbler has published numerous articles in academic journals and newspapers.
 His latest book is the Dictionary of Public International Law from 2018.
 His ten books include "The Principle of Non-Discrimination under International Law" (2007), "International Human Rights Law: Cases and Materials" (2004); "ИЗУЧЕНИЕ МЕЖДУНАРОДНЫХ ПРАВ ЧЕЛОВЕКА" (2004); "An Introduction to International Humanitarian Law" (2006); "An Introduction to International Human Rights Law" (2006); and "International Criminal Law" (2007).
 In the past, Doebbler has also been a regular contributor to the Egyptian newspaper Al-Ahram and to the online legal forum JURIST.

+Views on Ukraine

+In March 2014 Doebbler wrote a wide-referenced article arguing that the United States and it allies were violating international law by trying to stymie the Crimean peoples' right to self-determination, while Russia was upholding international law by ensuring respect for his right.